Gynecologic oncology is the specialty that treats cancer of the female reproductive organs, including:

 Surgeons work closely with Emerson’s expert anesthesiologists, who provide clinical anesthesia services for patients.
 Available at the hospital 24 hours a day, anesthesiologists also consult on pain management for those with chronic pain.

 Emerson’s experienced medical oncologists specialize in the medical treatment of gynecologic cancer.
 They help guide the diagnosis, treatment plan and overall care for patients.
 Medical oncologists prescribe chemotherapy, hormone therapy and/or biotherapy for patients who require it.
-Emerson’s medical oncologists have close working relationships with colleagues at prominent Boston cancer programs.
+The Cancer Center’s medical oncologists have close working relationships with colleagues at Mass General Cancer Center in Boston.
 Emerson patients have access to the latest treatments available through cancer clinical trials.

 Chemotherapy and Infusion Services